Wayles Browne

-Eppes Wayles Browne III (born July 19, 1941, Washington, DC) is a linguist, Slavist, translator and editor of Slavic journals in several countries.
+Eppes Wayles Browne III (born July 19, 1941) is a linguist, Slavist, translator and editor of Slavic journals in several countries.
 Browne is a professor emeritus of linguistics at Cornell University, with research interests in Slavic and general linguistics, notably the study and analysis of Serbo-Croatian, where he is one of the leading Western scholars.

 Biography

 Browne was born in Washington, DC, the son of Eppes Wayles Browne Jr. (1909–1980) and Virginia (née Senders) Browne (1909–2011).
 Browne's Slavic studies began with his undergraduate career at Harvard University (A.B., 1963, in linguistics and Slavic languages), and continued with graduate work at Massachusetts Institute of Technology and the University of Novi Sad (then in SFR Yugoslavia), culminating in a Ph.D. degree (dated 1980, defended in January 1981, and awarded in 1983) from the University of Zagreb.
 He studied with some of the finest linguists and Slavicists of the 20th century, including Roman Jakobson, Horace G. Lunt, Morris Halle, and Pavle Ivić.
 His dissertation, directed by Rudolf Filipović, was entitled Relativna rečenica u hrvatskom ili srpskom jeziku u poređenju s engleskom situacijom ("Relative Clauses in the Croatian or Serbian Language in Comparison with the English Situation") and is one of the first serious attempts to analyze Serbo-Croatian syntax within a generative grammar framework.
 It was later published in revised form, in 1986, as Relative Clauses in Serbo-Croatian, as part of the Zagreb English–Serbo-Croatian Contrastive Project, by the Institute of Linguistics of University of Zagreb.

 Besides his present position at Cornell, where he has taught since 1974, Browne has taught at Brown University and Yale University.
 He has also held research positions at MIT and at the University of Zagreb.